8n8/bigwebthing/README.md

 ## Crypto

 The cryptography is done using Cacophony, a Noise implementation in Haskell.
 It uses the XX pattern.
 Each user has a pair of static keys.
 For each of their contacts they have some handshakes in various stages.
 Temporary keys deleted after one payload.
-The server will accept messages that are <= 15991 bytes long:

-    either some fresh first handshake messages
-        1 byte: 0
-        15968 bytes: 499 32-byte messages
-    or some fresh second handshake messages
-        1 byte: 1
-        15936 bytes: 166 96-byte messages
-            32 bytes: first handshake message
-            16 + 32 bytes: encrypted static key
-            16 bytes: overhead of empty payload
-    or a transport message
-        1 byte: 2
-        32 bytes: first handshake message
-            used as the unique session reference
-        48 bytes: encrypted static key
-        15910 bytes: Noise payload
-            16 bytes: crypto overhead
-            15894 bytes: plaintext

 # Encodings